Meet the Committee

 Executive Committee Vacancies – these posts may be filled throughout the year at elections during meetings.
 Click to apply

-Executive Officer vacancies – gender balance rules apply so a minimum of three of the Executive Officer posts below must be filled by women
+Executive Officer vacancies – gender balance rules apply so all of the Executive Officer posts below must be filled by women

 Women’s Officer: Job Description